 Montenegro Packrafting, Tara River

 Photo: Host/Balkan Expedition

 Breakfasts on the trip will vary from omelettes, oats with fresh fruit, breads with meats, cheeses and jams, plus tea, coffee and juices.
-Lunches will be picnic style with breads, cheeses, olives, prosciutto, fresh fruits, snacks and chocolates.
+Lunches will be light and picnic style, especially on days 2 and 3, when you'll likely to be provided with a pie, fresh fruits and chocolates, which you may wish to supplement with other snacks if you'd like.
 Dinners will be hearty pasta dishes to fuel your escapades, roasted vegetables, meat dishes with rice and potatoes.
-Cooking together on remote beaches on the riverbank after epic days on the water is a real highlight of the trip.

 What is the accommodation like?

-Your launchpad for the expedition is Camp Grab – you'll spend the night here preparing for the expedition before your time on the river.
-The camp has a network of bungalows and chalets right next to a private beach on the Tara River, surrounded by nature.
-You'll stay in a wooden chalet in same-sex, triple-share rooms with a private bathroom.
+Your launchpad for the expedition is Hotel Zlatni Bor in Zabljak – you'll spend the night here preparing for the expedition before your time on the river.
+This 3-star hotel has a backdrop of the Durmitor Mountains.
+You'll stay in same-gender, twin-share rooms with a private bathroom.

+Montenegro Packrafting, Tara River